Leicester: Great Central Railway

 The decommissioned Leicester Central railway station is on the late Victorian Great Central Railway line that ran from London Marylebone northwards.
 Beeching cuts closed the route in the late 1960s.
 A preserved section, however, remains operational in the East Midlands centred on Loughborough Central railway station providing tourist services through central Leicestershire, passing Swithland Reservoir on to the Leicester North railway station terminus.

 Waterways

-Two navigable waterways join at Leicester: The Leicester Line of the Grand Union Canal links Leicester with London and Birmingham to the south.
-The Grand Union Canal joins the River Soar Navigation in Leicester, which links the city to the River Trent, and the Trent and Mersey Canal to the north.
+Two navigable waterways join at Leicester: The Leicester Line of the Grand Union Canal, and the River Soar Navigation.
+The Grand Union Canal links Leicester with London and Birmingham to the south, and joins the Soar in Leicester, which links the city to the River Trent, and the Trent and Mersey Canal to the north.

 Education

 Schools

 Leicester is home to a number of comprehensive schools and independent schools.
 There are three sixth form colleges, all of which were previously grammar schools.

 The Leicester City Local Education Authority initially had a troubled history when formed in 1997 as part of the local government reorganisation – a 1999 Ofsted inspection found "few strengths and many weaknesses", although there has been considerable improvement since then.

 Tudor Grange Samworth Academy an academy whose catchment area includes the Saffron and Eyres Monsell estates, was co-sponsored by the Church of England and David Samworth, chairman of Samworth Brothers pasty makers.

 Under the "Building Schools for the Future" project, Leicester City Council has contracted with developers Miller Consortium for £315 million to rebuild Beaumont Leys School, Judgemeadow Community College, the City of Leicester College in Evington, and Soar Valley College in Rushey Mead, and to refurbish Fullhurst Community College in Braunstone.

 Leicester City Council underwent a major reorganisation of children's services in 2006, creating a new Children and Young People's Services department.